 How your SAP calculations are carried out will depend on whether your project is a new build, or an extension or conversion.
 In either instance, the calculations are divided into two reports: L1A SAP & L1B SAP:

 For new builds, your SAP calculations will be divided into two reports: ‘design stage’ and ‘as built’.

 Design Stage Report

-- This data is input into SAP calculations software in order to produce TER and TFEE rates and to demonstrate that the building is DER and DFEE compliant
+- This data is input into calculation software in order to produce TER and TFEE rates and to demonstrate that the building is DER and DFEE compliant.

 As Built Report

 - Once the building is complete, the construction details are re-assessed and any final details included, such as boiler model or air tightness score.

 - Our team will assess the construction details of the entire property, plus the proposed extension or conversion.
 From this, they will create a report with benchmarked data.

 - To create the report, the construction detail data is input into SAP calculations software in order to produce notional TER and TFEE rates and DER and DFEE measurements.